 Folks, get into warrior pose, because I have some bad news.
 It’s slim pickings in the world of eco-friendly, non-toxic yoga mats.
 Isn’t yoga meant to be a mindfulness practice?
-Frankly, I can’t think of many things less conducive to a clear mind and a healthy body than breathing in toxic VOCs while you practise your asanas.
+Frankly, I can’t think of many things less conducive to a clear mind and a healthy body than breathing in toxic VOCs while you practice your asanas.

 So, what to do if you’re looking for a safe, non-toxic yoga mat made by a company that cares?
 Thankfully, a handful of companies do have their act together, but… they’re mostly based in Europe and don’t yet ship to North America.
 So, if you’re thinking about a European yoga retreat, this could be the perfect time to pick up a new mat from Prolana or Green Earth.
 Curious about how we rate products?
 Click here to view our methodology, which at its core, is about voting with our dollars to fight climate change.

 As you’ll see below, Prolana’s mats, Brentwood Home’s mats, and Green Earth’s yoga mats carry with them a ton of certifications, including from Forestry Stewardship Council (FSC), GOTS, Fair Rubber, QUL, Eco Institut, kbA, and kbT.